kniffy/tf2cdownloader-gui/README.md

 [releases](https://github.com/kniffy/tf2cdownloader-gui/releases) page

 ### notes
-there is currently no checking of free disk space!
+there is currently no checking of free disk space, or deletion of temp files!
-ensure you have more than enough space
+ensure you have more than enough space eg. 20+gb

 ### building
 1. install `chicken`